RevengerWizard/teascript/doc/core/list.md

+# List

-The `list` type is a mutable sequence type that allows you to store and manipulate a collection of values.
+The `List` type is a mutable sequence type that allows you to store and manipulate a collection of values.
 It is similar to arrays in other programming languages.
 Lists are created using square brackets, and elements can be added, removed, or modified using various methods.

 #### Properties

--   `list.len`: the number of elements in a list.
+-   `List.len`: the number of elements in a list.

 #### Example